 Trail Angels

 Trail angels are good people along the Israel National Trail who open their homes (and hearts!) for hikers on the trail, free of charge.
 You can stay at private homes, rooms in Kibutzim, or sleep on the lawn in your sleeping bag or tent.
-Most places offer a shower, use the rest rooms, internet and occasionally will allow you to cook your dinner inside the house.
+Most places offer a shower, use the restrooms, and internet, and occasionally will allow you to cook your dinner inside the house.

-Before listing the angels, it is important for you as a traveller to follow the common sense rules:
+Before listing the angels, it is important for you as a traveler to follow the common-sense rules:

-• Please pay attantion if your angel is “Shomer Shabat: Some Israelis observe the Shabbat (Saturday) and Jewish Holidays.
+- Please pay attention if your angel is “Shomer Shabat: Some Israelis observe the Shabbat (Saturday) and Jewish Holidays.
 In such cases you will need to arrive on Friday at least 1 hour before sunset and to stay until after sunset on Saturday.

 Israel National Trail Angels – Resources: